Preschool Behavior Support in NYC & Westchester

 Step 3: Personalized Treatment Planning - Create Your Family's Roadmap

-Step 4: Therapy Sessions - Build Skills and Create Change
+Step 4: Therapy Sessions - Build Skills & Create Change

 With a clear plan in place, we begin regular therapy sessions focused on creating meaningful, sustainable change.
 For child therapy sessions, we use play-based and developmentally appropriate interventions that help your preschooler build emotional awareness and regulation skills, develop communication and problem-solving abilities, practice coping strategies for frustration and disappointment, and strengthen their sense of security and confidence.
 Sessions are engaging and feel natural to young children while targeting specific skill development.
 Simultaneously, parent support sessions equip you with an understanding of what's driving behavior, practical strategies for preventing and responding to challenges, confidence in your parenting decisions, and ongoing support as you implement new approaches.
 Most families attend weekly sessions initially, with frequency adjusted based on progress and needs.
 We maintain regular communication between sessions and adjust our approach based on what's working.